ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 ### Merkle Proofs

-The `createProof` and `verifyProof` functions allow you to verify that a certain value does or does not exist within a Merkle Patricia Tree with a given root.
+The `createMerkleProof` and `verifyMerkleProof` functions allow you to verify that a certain value does or does not exist within a Merkle Patricia Tree with a given root.

 #### Proof-of-Inclusion